thomas-systems/Powershell-Automation-Scripts/README.md

 ## 🚀 Requirements

 To use these scripts, you’ll need atleast PowerShell 5.1 or higher.
-High priviledged accounts are recommended to prevent issues with permissions.
+High privileged accounts are recommended to prevent issues with permissions.
 Required modules will be installed automatically.

 ---